Unpacking Approaches to Learning and Teaching Machine Learning in K-12 Education: Transparency, Ethics, and Design Activities: Findings

 \subsubsection{Mix \& match}

-We identified 15 different studies that integrated both approaches often involving having different hands-on learning activities that focus on either approach.
+We identified 15 different studies that integrated both approaches often having different hands-on learning activities that focus on either approach.
 Long and Magerko \cite{long_designing_2019, long_co-designing_2021}, for example, involved youth in learning about ML with unplugged activities in museum settings.
 They integrated both approaches by creating distinct exhibit experiences focused on ML competencies.
-For example, some exhibits centered on explaining how neural networks work and their ways of representing knowledge while others prioritized engaging youth with data and how data shapes system behaviors.
+For example, some exhibits centered on explaining how neural networks work and their representations while others prioritized engaging youth with data and how data shapes system behaviors.

-In formal school settings, Lee and colleagues \cite{lee_preparing_2022} present an ML methods in data science curriculum in which high school students first engage with a unit focused on data, exploring datasets, considering ethical issues of data production, and analyzing data, build datasets for image classification and later participate in activities designed to learn about perceptrons, neural networks, back propagation, transfer learning, and K nearest networks.
-Of note data design issues are also integrated in the activities related to learning algorithms as the curriculum focuses on the whole ML pipeline.
-In a different curriculum Lee and colleagues \cite{lee_ai-infused_2021} offer a comprehensive 30 hour introduction to ML for middle schoolers that involves both data-driven units and algorithm-driven units.
-From creating data sets to train classifiers to exploring the structure of neural networks to an introduction to general adversarial networks.
-Here every unit also includes an ethics component.
+In formal school settings, Lee and colleagues \cite{lee_preparing_2022} presented an ML methods in data science curriculum in which high school students first engaged with a unit focused on data, exploring datasets, considering ethical issues of data production, and analyzing data, building datasets for image classification and later participated in activities designed to learn about perceptrons, neural networks, back propagation, transfer learning, and K nearest networks.
+Of note data design issues were also integrated in the activities related to learning algorithms as the curriculum focused on the whole ML pipeline.
+In a different curriculum Lee and colleagues \cite{lee_ai-infused_2021} offered a comprehensive 30 hour introduction to ML for middle schoolers that included both data-driven units and algorithm-driven units.
+From creating data sets to train classifiers to exploring the structure of neural networks to an introduction to generative adversarial networks.
+Here every unit also included an ethics component.

 Researchers have also designed tools to support sensemaking of how data and learning algorithms work together in classification tasks.
-Mahipal et al. \cite{mahipal_doodleit_2023} present a curriculum for middle schoolers that integrates both data and algorithmic driven approaches.
-In this curriculum students use DoodleIt, a tool that supports students to explore and visualize how data is processed by a neural network.
+Mahipal et al. \cite{mahipal_doodleit_2023} presented a curriculum for middle schoolers that integrated both data and algorithmic driven approaches.
+In this curriculum students used DoodleIt, to explore and visualize how data is processed by a neural network.
 This tool, while classifying drawings in real time, visualizes the application of the kernels of a convolutional neural network to the data by creating feature maps.